borealbirds/qpad-offsets/README.md

 - methods descriptors: can be single value or vector (recycled as needed)
   - `dur`: duration in minutes
   - `dis`: distance in meters
+- sensor type: currently either "PC" for human point counts or "ARU" for data that has been human-transcribed from autonomous recording units (ARUs)

 ```R
 ## species of interest